druksx/discord-add-workshop/README.md

 </html>
 ```

-On dashboard.php, add this content:
+On `dashboard.php`, add this content:

 ```
 <?php